strmprivacy/docs/docs/01-overview/03-hla.md

 Upon accepting an event, the *Event Gateway* will use the *Encrypter* to encrypt **all** defined [Personal data and PII](./02-pii.md) attributes of the event.
-Which fields are personal data is defined in the [data contract](docs/02-concepts/02-data-contracts/index.md).
-The schema can have multiple levels of Personal Data attributes but all of them are encrypted with the same encryption key that is linked to the [`keyField`](docs/02-concepts/02-data-contracts/index.md#contracts).
+Which fields are sensitive (personal) data is defined in the [data contract](docs/02-concepts/02-data-contracts/index.md).
+The contract can consist of attributes related to different purposes, but all of them are encrypted with the same encryption key that is linked to the [`keyField`](docs/02-concepts/02-data-contracts/index.md#contracts).

 You can create decrypted streams that contain a subset of the